Society Complaints Procedure

 The Assessment Panel will consist of a Chair and 2 practitioners, one of whom practises the same type of therapy as the therapist.
 The practitioners will be Society registrants.
 They will not have had any prior interaction with the registrant complained against.

 The Assessment Panel will make a decision about what to do with your complaint based on the written information that has been provided.
-However, if a lack of information restricts the Assessment Panel from making a decision, they may instruct the PPO to gather further detail before making a final decision.
+However, if a lack of information restricts the Assessment Panel from making a decision, they may instruct the Ethics Officer to gather further detail before making a final decision.